The 32nd Annual Hawaiian Steel Guitar Festival was held Sept 27-29, 2018 in Fort Collins, Colorado, featuring Bobby Ingano and Alexis Tolentino

 All styles are welcome, but you will hear a lot of Hawaiian music.
 We want you to share your music.
 This is typically not a pedal steel showcase.
 The art of Hawaiian style steel playing on electric lap steels, resonator guitars, and acoustic instruments is the main focus of our event and organization.

-If you wish to play on stage, you must register in advance.
+If you wish to play on stage, you must register in advance—there are a couple of openings remaining.
 If you want to do a set on stage during the weekend, please sign up as you purchase your ticket online.
-For those registering by mail, paper registration forms will be included with the HSGA member newsletter published closer to the date of the event .
+For those registering by mail, paper registration forms will be included with the HSGA member newsletter.

 Playing slots are assigned on a first-come-first-served basis.
 We'll try and take your preferences into account.
 All stage playing slots are planned and scheduled by the festival committee.
 All players will have 25 minutes to perform, and must bring at least two sets of charts for the backup musicians.
 You will need to round up your own backup folks from volunteers at the festival.
 Don't worry - there will be many folks willing to play guitar, or uke or bass for you.
 Or you can bring your own backup folks.
 AND, all performers MUST purchase either a day or weekend pass.